RashidahN/Covid_music_flights/README.md

 Chart.js is used to display the data on each page.
 Python Flask is used to show each page and it's graph.(This is our attempt.)

+# Database
+We were able to create a database to store our data.
+Since we didnt use our flask, I was not able to capitalize on using the database for our presentation.
+However I was able to import the data from csv into pgAdmin.
 To run:
 `cd flaskapp/application`
 `npm install`